 After art school, Boucher’s art career took a temporary back seat to further study in political science and law.
 Boucher received a Master’s Degree in political science from Portland State University and a J.D. from Cornell Law School.
 While practicing law in Washington, D.C., Boucher continued with art on the side.
 Eventually, Boucher married and relocated to Florida to raise a family.
-Always keeping up with art, Boucher dabbled in several careers including owning a small manufacturing company, writing two novels, establishing a publishing company, publishing several travel articles, and working as the Executive Director for a small non-profit organization.
-Finally, several years ago, Boucher took the plunge into art as a career.
+Always keeping up with art, Boucher dabbled in several careers including owning a small manufacturing company, writing two novels, establishing a publishing company, publishing several travel articles, working as the Executive Director for a small non-profit organization, blogging, and serving as a Grants Manager.

 Boucher, with her husband and daughter, Sophie, is a keen traveler.
 Most of the larger works that Boucher has produced were inspired by her travels around the world and the photographs that she took along the way.
-The countries that Boucher has travelled include China, Kenya, Tanzania, much of Western Europe, several Baltic countries (including Russia), Central America and the islands of the Caribbean.
-Japan and a return to Africa are on the radar for the next year or two.
+The countries that Boucher has travelled include China, Kenya, Tanzania, much of Western Europe, several Baltic countries (including Russia), Central America, the islands of the Caribbean, Botswana, and South Africa.
 Boucher collects paper from these various trips but also uses paper from any source, including art paper, recycled paper, tickets, brochures, and other ephemera.
 All works are on stretched canvas and finished with a UV protective varnish.